Billie's New Campaign Features Models With Pubic Hair — & It's About Time

 Advertisement

 The ad comes one year after the release of Billie's Project Body Hair, which was the first-ever women's razor campaign to show people actually shaving (as opposed to gliding a blade over already hairless skin).
-As obvious a choice as that sounds, it led to a real domino effect in the industry, with brands like Gillette Venus and the Walmart-exclusive Joy launching similar ads months later.
+As obvious a choice as that sounds, it led to a real domino effect in the industry, with brands like Gillette Venus launching similar ads months later.

 "I think when we brush topics to the side and don't address it, it’s a form of body shaming," Georgina Gooley, the co-founder of Billie, says.
 "You’re saying it’s so unacceptable that we’re not even going to talk about it, and that's how we treat pubic hair.
 That’s why it's important to have a strong message that says, 'No, no, we are talking about it and it is OK.'"